jsk56143/Reddit-Bot/doc/sortSingleCollection.md

 **Purpose**:

 * This script sorts r/khiphop collections chronologically so that all the posts are ordered from oldest at the top to newest at the bottom.
+And, it works regardless of layout type (Standard or Gallery)

 * Currently, the only way to reorder collections is to manually click and drag posts.
 This is very time consuming especially when the collection can hold a max of 100 posts.